Print Address on Envelopes

 Envelopes with return addresses can easily be returned to the sender if they cannot be delivered to the recipient.
 Moreover, envelopes with return addresses also help to identify the sender to the recipient.

-Position your text centrally on the Google Docs envelope template using the ruler and the Enter key and then insert your *|merge fields|* by clicking in the desired location within the envelope address template, selecting a field from the Merge Field drop-down and clicking Add.
+Position the text centrally in the Google Docs envelope template using the ruler and the Enter key and then insert the *|merge fields|* by clicking in the desired location within the envelope address template, selecting a field from the Merge Field drop-down menu and clicking on Add.

 Repeat this step for all required *|merge fields|*.

-*|Merge fields|* are the column names found in the first row of data in your Google Sheet.
+*|Merge fields|* are the column names found in the first row of data in the Google Sheet.

-Format your *|merge fields|* as required.
+Format *|merge fields|* as required.

-You can change the font, color, size, etc. of the *|merge fields|* in your Google Docs envelope template in the same way you would regular text.
-You can further customize your envelope template in Google Docs with advanced formatting and images.
+You can change the font, color, size, etc. of the *|merge fields|* in Google Docs envelope template in the same way you would regular text.
+You can further customize an envelope template in Google Docs with advanced formatting and images.

-Click Merge Labels to mail merge envelopes.
+Click on Merge Labels to mail merge envelopes.

 Open the Google Sheet containing the data you want to mail merge envelopes from.

-Make sure the first row in your sheet contains column names, such as Name, Address, City State, Zip Code etc. These column names will be used as *|merge fields|* in your envelope template.
+Make sure the first row in the Google sheet contains column names, such as Name, Address, City State, Zip Code etc. These column names are going to be used as *|merge fields|* in the envelope template.

-Start the Avery Label Merge add-on by clicking Extensions > Avery Label Merge > Start.
+Start Avery Label Merge add-on by clicking on Extensions > Avery Label Merge > Start to open the Avery Label Merge dialog box.

-Insert *|merge fields|* into your envelope template by clicking in the desired location within the envelope addresss template, selecting a field from the Merge Field drop-down and clicking Add.
+Insert *|merge fields|* into the envelope template by clicking in the desired location within the envelope addresss template, selecting a field from the Merge Field drop-down and clicking on Add.

 Repeat this step for all required *|merge fields|*.

-*|Merge fields|* are the column names found in the first row of data in your Google Sheet.
+*|Merge fields|* are the column names found in the first row of data in the Google sheet.

-Format your *|merge fields|* as required.
+Format the *|merge fields|* as required.

-You can change the font, color, size, etc. of the *|merge fields|* in your envelope address template in the same way you would regular text.
-You can further customize your envelope template by adding images.
+You can change the font, color, size, etc. of the *|merge fields|* in the envelope address template in the same way you would regular text.
+You can further customize the envelope template by adding images.

-Click Filter Rows.
+Click on Filter Rows.

-Click Merge Labels to mail merge envelopes.
+Click on Merge Labels to mail merge envelopes.

 This concludes the steps detailing how to print addresses on envelopes in Google Sheets.
 Thank you for using the Avery Label Merge online label maker add-on.
-For additional guidance, please visit our Help section.
+For additional guidance, visit our Help section.

-The following envelope address templates are available for the Avery Label Merge add-on to print envelopes in Google Docs and Google Sheets:
+The following envelope address templates are available for Avery Label Merge add-on to print envelopes in Google Docs and Google Sheets:

 #6 3/4